GabrielOnDelphi/AI_saves_humanity/proposals/political-system/README.md

 - Hélène Landemore, *Democratic Reason* (2013) and *Open Democracy* (2020) — the case that inclusive, deliberative democracy is *epistemically* superior to rule by the few.
 - OECD, *Innovative Citizen Participation and New Democratic Institutions* ("the deliberative wave") — evidence base for sortition/assemblies: https://www.oecd.org/gov/innovative-citizen-participation.htm
 - On the U.S. history of literacy tests as disenfranchisement tools — see the historical record of Jim Crow voting laws and the Voting Rights Act of 1965.

+**For the transition path (§8), all checked 2026-07-27:**

+- National Popular Vote Interstate Compact — 18 states + D.C., 222 electoral votes (82.2% of 270), Virginia enacted 13 April 2026: https://en.wikipedia.org/wiki/National_Popular_Vote_Interstate_Compact
+- Ranked-choice voting in the United States — 19 states banning or restricting it as of March 2026, with the 2024–26 ban wave listed by state: https://en.wikipedia.org/wiki/Ranked-choice_voting_in_the_United_States
+- FairVote, *Ranked Choice Voting Information* — the adoption tracker (49 jurisdictions, ~14M voters, 22 states + D.C.).
+Note: FairVote advocates for RCV; the count is theirs: https://fairvote.org/our-reforms/ranked-choice-voting-information/
+- Ballotpedia, *Alaska Repeal Top-Four Ranked-Choice Voting Initiative (2026)* — the 2024 repeal failed by 737 votes; a new initiative qualified for 2026: https://ballotpedia.org/Alaska_Repeal_Top-Four_Ranked-Choice_Voting_Initiative_(2026)
+- The Citizens' Assembly (Ireland), *Work of the Assembly 2016–2018* — 99 randomly-selected citizens; the abortion recommendation that became the 2018 referendum: https://www.citizenassembly.ie/work/
+- Electoral Commission (Ireland), *Referendums on Family and Care* — the official March 2024 results (67.7% and 73.9% No): https://www.electoralcommission.ie/referendum/referendums-on-family-and-care/
+- *Family and care referendums comprehensively defeated*, The Irish Times, 9 March 2024: https://www.irishtimes.com/politics/2024/03/09/family-and-care-referendums-comprehensively-defeated/
+- Sortition Foundation, on the dilution of the assembly's recommendations before the 2024 ballot: https://www.sortitionfoundation.org/embarrassment_for_irish_politicians

 *If you want to defend education-weighted voting, the most useful contribution you can make is a design that survives objection #3 (the demographic/feedback-loop objection) and objection #4 (the historical track record).
 If it can't, it shouldn't ship.*